kyberdrb/Windows_tutorials/windows_cleaner/README.md

     Confirm settings by clicking on _OK_

 	Repeat this step for the cleanup with administrator priviledges - more thorough cleaning

-1. Start the cleaning

-        windows_cleaner-clean.cmd

-    The cleaning may take some time.

-## Notes

-- Verify whether the files were really cleaned

-    1. Go to _This computer -> Right click on disk -> Cleanup -> System files cleanup_

-    1. If the category is not checked, open _Windows Registry_ `regedit` as administrator

-    1. Go to `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\VolumeCaches`

-    1. Add an entry to the category
-      - _New -> DWORD_
-      - Name it `StateFlags`
-      - Set value to `0`

-	Open _Disk Cleanup_ again.
-Selected categories will now be checked.

-And then maybe run [Windows 10 Debloater](https://github.com/Sycnex/Windows10Debloater)

 ## Sources